mwouts/jupytext/README.md

 - Code cells are exported verbatim (except for Jupyter magics, which are commented), and separated with blank lines.
 Code cells are reconstructed from consistent Python paragraphs (no function, class or multiline comment will be broken).
 - Cells that contain more than one Python paragraphs need an explicit start-of-cell delimiter `# +` (`// +` in C++, etc).
 Cells that have explicit metadata have a cell header `# + {JSON}` where the metadata is represented, in JSON format.
 The end of cell delimiter is `# -`, and is omitted when followed by another explicit start of cell marker.

-The `light` format is currently available for Python, Julia, R, Scheme and C++.
+The `light` format is currently available for Python, Julia, R, Bash, Scheme and C++.
 Open our sample notebook in the `light` format [here](https://github.com/mwouts/jupytext/blob/master/demo/World%20population.lgt.py).

 ### The `percent` format